Mohammad Sarfaraz

 Mohammad Sarfaraz, known as Sarfi, is an Indian international ice stock sport athlete.
 Sarfi has a right hand style and has represented India at an international level.

-In 2018 Mohammad Sarfaraz led India to a tenth place finish at the World Championships in Austria.
+He finished in 11th place in the team competition at the 12th Ice Stock Sport World Championship held in Amstetten, Austria in 2018.

-Mohammad Sarfaraz has captained the Indian ice stock sport national team since 2018.
-He is currently Asia’s highest scorer in Target Competition, a score of 154 which he achieved in Single’s Target Event in Harbin, China International Cup 2019.
+Sarfaraz began playing ice stock sport in 2014.
+He has captained the Indian ice stock sport national team since 2018.
+He is currently Asia’s highest scorer in Target Competition, achieving a score of score of 154 in Single’s Target Event China International Cup 2019 in Harbin.
 He is also the head coach of senior men and women teams for Ice Stock Sport in Jammu and Kashmir.
 He also monitors the progress of J&K A and J&K under-19 Stock sports teams.

+Mohammad Sarfaraz has represented the India national ice stock sport team at multiple competitions.
+He was part of the Jammu & Kashmir team that won the gold medal at the 12th Winter National Ice Stock Championship.
+Sarfaraz also participated in international competitions, including the 15th Ice Stock World Championship 2025 in Kapfenberg and Stanz, Austria.